 Nevertheless, Torres has defended the competition, arguing that both fans and players alike take it seriously and that the side want to use this as an opportunity to erase the hurt felt by the 4-1 hammering suffered at the hands of Atletico Madrid at the start of the campaign in the European Super Cup.

-"How many people don't take this tournament seriously, or don't think it is like the real World Cup?
-It is for the clubs," Torres told reporters.
+"How many people don't take this tournament seriously, or don't think it is like the real World Cup?," Torres told reporters.